 - You have a strong academic record.

-- You’re comfortable managing the risks of USD-denominated loans.
+- You're comfortable managing the risks of foreign-currency-denominated loans.

 Important: Non-repayment of loans can lead to legal consequences.
-Additionally, international loans often have processing fees of up to 5% of the loan amount.
+International loans often have processing fees of up to 5% of the loan amount.
 Use an EMI calculator to ensure you can afford the monthly repayments before committing.

 To make the best decision, assess whether you have assets to pledge, a reliable co-applicant, or need to explore international lenders.
 You can compare secured and unsecured education loan options to find the one that suits your profile best.